 There are trends that stay – gamification is one of them!
 The term describes a strategy that uses game-like elements in an attempt to increase people's motivation, engagement, and interaction.
 This opens up an exciting opportunity for companies to offer both employees and customers an entertaining change in their everyday lives.
 When it comes to potential customers, gamification is a promising lead generation strategy.

-Want to learn more about how you can use gamification campaigns to engage customers and attract new ones?
+Want to learn more about how you can use gamification marketing campaigns to engage customers and attract new ones?
 Then download our free whitepaper on this topic:

 Old or young, playing is human nature.
 The tempting prospect of victory combined with the joy of the game can also be used profitably for companies in the B2B sector.